-Before you may proceed into the Clerk’s Office, please have your completed application, your original class certificate, your ID, and payment of $100 or $115 with fingerprints.
+Before you may proceed into the Clerk’s Office, please have your completed and unsigned application, your original class certificate, your ID, and payment of $100 or $115 with fingerprints.
 We accept cash, check/money order, or charge.
 Make checks/money orders payable to Muskegon County Clerk and put your ID and telephone number on it.

 Once you have all documents out and ready to present to the clerk, please stand by the door until called, adhearing to social distancing rules.